 Click here to find out what to do if a current or former employer owes you money.

-You Can Sue an Employer for Several Kinds of Violations
+Can You Sue an Employer for Several Kinds of Violations in Boston?

 There are several types of violations that an employee can sue for, including: